ISU-MolPhyl/EEOB563/README.md

     * Be ready to present your final project outline.
 Include hypotheses, data, and proposed methods for the project.
     In addition, create a GitHub/GitLab repository for the final project and send me the link.

-* Gene trees and species trees.
+* Lecture 13 (ha!): Gene trees and species trees.
     * Reading: Allman and Rhodes (2016).
 Chapter 13: Gene trees and species trees
     * Discussion: Copetti et al. 2017.
 Extensive gene tree discordance and hemiplasy shaped the genomes of North American columnar cacti.
 [Proc Natl Acad Sci U S A: 114: 12003-12008](http://www.pnas.org/content/114/45/12003.full).

+### Week 12
+* Lecture 14: Neutral and adaptive protein evolution.
+    * Reading: Bielawski and Yang (2000).
+Statistical methods for detecting molecular adaptation.
+[TREE 15(12): 496-503](http://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(00)01994-7).
+    * Discussion:  Tenaillon et al. (2016).
+Tempo and mode of genome evolution in a 50,000-generation experiment.
+[Nature 536: 165-170](https://www.nature.com/articles/nature18959).

+* [Computer Lab 6](https://isu-molphyl.github.io/EEOB563-Spring2018/computer_labs/lab6): Hypotheses testing with PAML.
+* [Assignment 7 and last](https://isu-molphyl.github.io/EEOB563-Spring2018/assignments/assignment7.pdf) (**will be posted on 03/29**)

 ... to be continued